51Degrees/ua-parser-js/README.md

 * Author    : Roman Sertsov <roman.sertsov@postindustria.com>
 * Demo      : https://51degrees.github.io/ua-parser-js
 * Source    : https://github.com/51Degrees/ua-parser-js
-* Version   : 2.0.0

 # Documentation

 ## Usage

-You can use UAParser-51D.js in 3 easy steps.
+You can use 51D UAParser in 3 easy steps.

 1. **Install the package** using `npm` or other dependency manager such as `yarn`:
 ```